pagyP/azure_virtual_wan/terraform/routing_intent/README.md

 <img src="/terraform\routing_intent\Routing Intent.png" alt="High Level Design">

 - When destroying use terraform apply -destroy -parallelism=1 -auto-approve.
 This helps avoid some race conditions when destroying the resources.
+-
+- Deploying these resources will cost you money.
+Conservative estimate is ~ $2000 per month  Make sure you destroy them when you are done.

 - Original work from https://github.com/spotakash/azurenetworking but customised for my needs.
 TODO feedback some changes to the original repo.